RavanH/orange-confort-plus/readme.txt

 * **color** set the text color and outline color (default: white).
 Note: the + sign will always remain orange.
 * **bgcolor** sets the button background color (default: not set).

-Please note: there can be only one button on a web page and not all toolbar positions may work well in combination with a custom button position
+Please note: there can be only _one_ button on a web page and not all toolbar positions may work well in combination with a custom button position.

 == Screenshots ==